 - Room of One's Own

 - Blogging 101

 - Group Size:Are you thinking about starting a blog but haven't a clue where to start?
 Do you want to know what options are available to you?
 Blogging can be an excellent way to connect with others, market your work, create supportive communities and activate your writing brain.

 - Group Size:This workshop is all about writing.
 Writing exercises will explore sensory detail, concrete language and imagery.
 All students, no matter their writing level, will experience success.
 Recommended for Grades 1 to 12.

 - Group Size:A half- or full-day exploration of creativity and writing, incorporating exercises in writing and breathing, creative visualization and an introduction to the workshop method.

 - Group Size:A half- or full-day exploration of our connection to Earth using a variety of techniques that allow writers to explore, imagine, and express connectivity to a place, be it specific site, the planet as a whole, a pale blue dot in the Cosmos, or in an imagined space.
 An indoor and outdoor time to create and talk about the written word and creative processes.
 And, an invitation to produce or prepare a piece to share with others at the end.

 - Step up to the mike!

 - Group Size:Does a microphone make you nervous?
 Can't stand standing in front of an audience?
 Want to improve your delivery of your work?
-If so, then this workshop is for you!
-Designed to help you attend to the sounds of language, develop your presentation techniques and experiment with use of a microphone, this experience will enhance any reading you give in the future.
+If so, this workshop is for you!
+Learn to attend to the sounds of language, develop your performance skills, experiment with a microphone to build your confidence in putting you and your work on the stage.

 Audience Age Groups